dcunited001/dcunited001.github.io/_drafts/gravity.md

        - may not be so constant
      - and it's an interesting thought experiment to examine the dependencies of theories in physics
        - if X, changes how does that affect theories based on X?  etc..

+### Dark Matter's Incoherent Doppler Shift

+The Ars Technica article discusses unexpected low-energy gamma rays, whose sources can't be determined.
+It is suspected that extremely rare interactions with dark matter are triggering these gamma ray bursts.

+The article mentions an interesting inverse correlation in the doppler shift in dark matter suspected gamma ray bursts (GRB) in relation to the observed doppler shift from other sources of matter.
+Perhaps not an inverse correlation per se, but a lack of coherence with the doppler shift normally exhibited by normal matter we observe.
+Most matter in our galaxy is spiraling inwards towards the center and moving, on average, at specific speeds in relation to us.
+Because of the difference in speed, we observe the doppler shift and because the motion of all matter in our galaxy is more or less synchronously spiraling inwards, we observe a predictable, smooth doppler pattern for normal matter.

+Yet, dark matter doesn't interact with matter, except through gravity.
+The only reason we suspect it exists is because our observations don't match our cosmological models.
+They mostly match; that is, on a micro scale, our models for gravity seem to work.
+But on the cosmic scale, there seems to be an enormous amount of missing mass out there than we can't account for.
+Personally, I'm not so convinced this exists at all, instead feeling that there's something subtly wrong with our models.

+This research looked into the doppler shift of the GRB's, which is around 3.5 KeV, whereas normal light signal is between 1.5eV and 3.5eV.
+Because of the speed difference between the sun and dark matter, measuring the doppler shift requires sensing very low energy differences.
+But new satellites will be launched with gear that should be capable of doing this.

+This research is significant because we may have observed direct evidence of dark matter that lines up with our expectations.
+Hopefully, the frequency of the GRB's we see are spatially coherent with the distortion that our models predict for dark matter's effect on mass in each area of our galaxy.

+Basically, dark matter's average motion is distinct from the average motion of the galaxy and this is what allows us to distinguish the doppler shift data.
+GRB's shift towards blue when we would expect normal matter to shift red, which means it's moving away from the majority of matter (that we're moving.

+### My Thoughts on Dark Matter

+My own uneducated thoughts: I get the feeling that there's something subtly off with our model of the universe.
+We see that there's some general variance that's spatially distributed with the observations that accompany our data.
+That is, our observations work in smaller systems, but on a larger scale, there's this huge disparity in the motion we see in galaxies and clusters.
+We suspect that dark matter causes galaxies to cluster and even to form in the first place, but simply because we can't explain it otherwise.

+But the stars in nearby galaxies?
+They seem to cohere to our model's predictions, at their interactions with local stars do.
+IMO, there's something missing from our model of gravity or our understanding of the structure of space.

   - giant plasma tv thought experiment (see snippet)
     - .... or maybe not .. the point here was to create streams of photons generated from the same location